Kimserey/BlogArchive/pnext.md

 ##2.
 Label data in a new column

-Adding new column is very helpful.
+Adding a new column is very helpful.
 In my bank statement I have data like that:

 ```
 2016-01-20,INT'L YYYYYYYYYY Amazon UK Retail AMAZON.CO.UK,-3.99